SNOWCOP/SNOWCOP.github.io/docs/src/latest-research.md

 # The Latest Research from SNOWCOP

-Is it impossibile?
+Is it impossible?
 Let's see!
 Here the latest news from SNOWCOP.

 ## KO meeting